Foreword from Noh Mask Craftswoman, Mitsue Nakamura

 This will be a different exhibition from the one held in Kyoto, which has become a regular event.
 We hope you will enjoy the exhibition.

-《 Admission free 》
+《 Free admission 》

 [Period]